C3RV1/LaytonEditor/README.md

 Note: LaytonEditor requires Python3 (developed under 3.9).

-To install LaytonEditor, just clone the repository and install the required dependencies from the requirements.txt file using pip install -r requirements.txt.
+To install LaytonEditor, just clone the repository and install the required dependencies from the requirements.txt file using `pip install -r requirements.txt`.
 Then, run `python .\setup.py build_ext --inplace` to compile the cython sources.

 To start the editor, run `python laytonEditor.py`.